 HB 111 w/CS directs DHSMV to develop a U.S. Paratroopers license plate.
 A qualified motor vehicle owner may obtain a U.S. Paratroopers license plate upon payment of a \$20 annual use fee in addition to the appropriate license taxes and service fees.
-The sale of this license plate is restricted to current or former members of the U.S. military who have either been decorated by the military as parachutists, or who have completed the U.S. Army Jump School.1
+The bill restricts the sale of this plate to current or former members of the U.S. military who have either been decorated by the military as parachutists, or who have completed the U.S. Army Jump School.
+According to the Florida Department of Military Affairs, personnel of all branches of the military who are trained to jump using a parachute train at the U.S. Army Jump School.

-The bill requires DHSMV to retain revenues sufficient to offset costs of development and issuance of the plate up to \$60,000.
+DHSMV must retain the revenues to offset costs of development and issuance of the plate up to \$60,000.
 Thereafter, all annual use fee proceeds must be distributed to the State Homes for Veterans Trust Fund.

-Although the proceeds derived from the sale of the license plate are distributed for a particular purpose, the U.S. Paratroopers license plate is not a true specialty plate because it restricts eligibility to a h0111c.ft.doc April 7, 2003 PAGE: 3 particular class of motor vehicle owners.
-In this respect it is similar to the special, or status, license plates.
+Although the proceeds derived from the sale of the license plate are distributed for a particular purpose, the U.S. Paratroopers license plate is not a true specialty plate because it restricts eligibility to a particular class of motor vehicle owner.
+In this respect it is similar to the special. or status, license plates.
 Therefore, HB 111 w/CS creates the license plate in a new section of stautes separate from the "specialty" license plate sections (ss.
 320.08056 and 320.08058, F.S.) of the statutes.